26.12.10

 Pause for a blur of ingenious riot of costumes.

 We awoke on a stone bench in the morning mist lost on the island of St. Peter’s.
 Carnivale was over.
-KB looked great in long johns and a tux shirt with the collar up and the french cuffs down to accommodate his lengthy arms.
-He carried himself like a dancer and when he stopped he looked as though he were posing.
+KB looked great in long johns + a tux shirt w/ the collar up + the french cuffs down to accommodate his lengthy arms.
+He carried himself like a dancer + when he stopped he always looked as though he were posing.

 Those images are vividly burned into my mind because the film had not advanced.